EA Sports UFC: Roster

 The roster was gradually revealed by EA Sports in batches.
 The final roster consists of 97 UFC fighters (not including DLC additions).
 UFC legend Royce Gracie and late martial arts icon Bruce Lee are both featured in the game as bonus unlockable fighters.
 Gracie is playable in the middleweight division, and Lee is playable in bantamweight, featherweight, lightweight and welterweight.
 A free content update was released for download on July 22, 2014, adding T.J.
 Dillashaw, Tyron Woodley and Takeya Mizugaki to the roster.
 On August 26, 2014, EA released another patch that included heavyweight Stipe Miocic as well as welterweights Matt Brown and Mike Pyle.
 On October 2, EA released their third patch including Tim Kennedy and Gunnar Nelson, and also making Nick Diaz able to switch to the middleweight division.
 On October 29, EA released their fourth patch including Hector Lombard, Diego Sanchez and Michael Chiesa, and also making Gegard Mousasi able to switch to the middleweight division.
 On November 19, EA released a fifth patch, this one including Myles Jury, Andrei Arlovski, and Yoel Romero.
 On December 10, EA released a legends pack, which included Mark Coleman, Matt Hughes, Quinton Jackson and Brock Lesnar.
 On January 21, EA released a seventh patch, this one including Eddie Alvarez, Holly Holm, Rafael dos Anjos and Anthony Johnson.
 This was said to be the last major update as they began focusing on the sequel, which was released in spring 2016.

 Legacy

 A sequel, EA Sports UFC 2, was released in March 2016.
 The third installment, EA Sports UFC 3, was released on February 2, 2018, and a fourth title, EA Sports UFC 4, was released on August 14, 2020.
-The latest in the series, EA Sports UFC 5, was released in October 2023 for the Ninth generation of video game consoles.
+EA Sports UFC 5, was released in October 2023 for the ninth generation of video game consoles, and the most recent installment EA Sports UFC 6, was released on June 18, 2026.